aaronchong888/AWS-MSK-Connect-Workshop/README.md

 You may refer to the [Clean Up](https://github.com/aaronchong888/AWS-MSK-Connect-Workshop#clean-up) section for the instructions to clean up the resources created within the workshop.

 ### Regions
 The workshop is supported in the regions where the Amazon MSK Connect feature is available.
-Workshop has been tested in following regions.
+Workshop content has been tested in the following regions:

 - **US East (N. Virginia)** (us-east-1)
 - **Asia Pacific (Singapore)** (ap-southeast-1)